A new age for Goodman Fielder

 - Automated workflow – this function enabled users to create, edit, update, and route queries.
 This reduces manual emails and templates that require approval, enables seamless communication with other support teams, including routing approvals to accounts managers and supervisors, and establishing more transparency and clarity in the process and reducing the overall turnaround time

-- Automated dispute and short pay workflow – improves productivity through workflow automation, eliminates errors in resolving all types of disputed payment transactions and exceptions, and reduces costs through the digitalization of manual and paper-based dispute resolution processes.
+- Automated dispute and short pay workflow – improves productivity through workflow automation, eliminates errors in resolving all types of disputed payment transactions and exceptions, and reduces costs through the digitalisation of manual and paper-based dispute resolution processes.

 Finally, Capgemini implemented Cisco’s Unified Communication System to improve on handling incoming calls and measure productivity.
 Previously, Goodman Fielder’s employees used individual phone lines, which resulted in a lack of a common bridge to route incoming calls to available users and led to a high number of calls going unanswered.
 RONA ensures that when an agent fails to answer, the call is redirected to another agent or put back in the queue after ringing for a certain amount of time.
 In addition, the solution introduced a call tracking mechanism to give Goodman Fielder the ability to measure the volume of calls.